Job JSON specification¶

 }]}

-Upload a large folder, excluding all files ending with "tmp" and is only numbers:
+Upload a large folder, excluding all files ending with "tmp" and files that are only numbers:

 {"tasks":[{